-Pedestrian accident injury claims require the help of a legal expert in order to build a proper case that will yield positive benefits for the victim.
+Pedestrian accident injury claims require the help of a legal in order to build a proper case that will yield positive benefits for the victim.
 This is why it’s so important to hire an experienced Vancouver WA pedestrian accident lawyer.
-Contact the Law Offices of Loren S. Etengoff today to learn more about how we can help.
+Contact Etengoff Pak Law Group – Vancouver Personal Injury Attorney today to learn more about how we can help.

 Common Causes of Pedestrian Accidents

 The two most common causes of pedestrian accidents are often:

 - Maintenance failure by a local municipality